pm2-hive/pm2-hive.github.io/docs/features/docker.md

 ## Docker Integration

 Using Containers?
 We got your back.
-Start today using **pm2-runtime** a perfect companion to get the most out of Node.js in container environment.
+Start today using **pm2-runtime**, a perfect companion to get the most out of Node.js in production environment.

 The goal of pm2-runtime is to wrap your applications into a proper Node.js production environment.
 It solves major issues when running Node.js applications inside a container like: